There are many excellent sources of free Mathematics posters available on various sites.

-A consistently popular post on this blog is the one on Mathematics posters.
-An excellent new addition to the list of sources of free posters is Jenny Eather’s Maths Charts which includes over 200 posters on a wide variety of topics.
+Jenny Eather’s Maths Charts includes over 200 posters on a wide variety of topics.
 (Jenny Eather’s dictionary is also excellent).

 Nrich have turned many of their excellent problems into attractive posters.
-Note the link to a PowerPoint presentation showing all the posters.
+Note the link to download a zip file of all the posters.

 The Classic Mistake site has a wonderful collection of those classic mistakes that teachers regularly see.
 These posters can be downloaded in colour or black and white, a podcast explaining the mistake is also available for each poster.

 Note all the other downloads available from the same site.

 The Mathematical Moments site features many downloadable pdfs, posters which show the role that Mathematics plays in Science, Technology and Human Culture.
 A short or more detailed version of each poster is available and a search is provided.